mehrab-abir/appsonic_hero-apps/README.md

 AppSonic provides an engaging user interface where users can:
 - Explore a curated list of applications.
 - View details including downloads, ratings, reviews, and descriptions.
-- Simulate installation/uninstallation with persistent data stored locally.
+- Simulate installation/uninstallation with persistent data stored in local storage.
 - Visualize ratings with interactive Recharts bar graphs.
+- Display all user-installed apps with sorting functionality by ratings.
 - Enjoy smooth loading animations and real-time toast feedback.

 ### Live site : https://appsonic.netlify.app/